 As a parent, I noticed how my two oldest son’s as preschoolers, were both extremely active, especially as they made cognitive gains.
 I pondered whether movement and brain growth had anything to do with each other.
 I had noticed that whenever there was a cognitive developmental leap, preceding it was that my two boys would become more physically active.
 Could movement be stimulating their brain growth causing a leap in ability and learning?

 MRI studies of the brains of children and Adults diagnosed with ADHD have found that their brains are actually smaller and less developed.
-Stimulant medications, were quickly scrubbed out as a causative factor, even though it was well know that the same result was occurring in the laboratory rats who had been fed ADHD meds, as neurotoxic means that brain cells are dying and therefore the brain is smaller.
-The only difference was that researchers had the opportunity to dissect the brains of the rats and make the discovery that Amphetamines are neurotoxic in laboratory at the same tirtrated dosage given to children.
+Stimulant medications were quickly scrubbed out as a causative factor, even though it was well known that the same result was occurring in the laboratory rats who had been fed ADHD meds, as neurotoxic means that brain cells are dying and therefore the brain is smaller.
+The only difference was that researchers had the opportunity to dissect the brains of the rats and make the discovery that Amphetamines are neurotoxic in the laboratory at the same titrated dosage given to children.

 Today’s schools have often cut out Physical Education especially in the poorly funded schools, as part of the draconian educational system based on arbitrary benchmarks on a single corporate created high stakes test.
 Even though much more money is spent on Education, in the USA, the results have continued to be abysmal.

 Much of this money now goes into the coffers of corporate America who produces the product of Education.
 Teachers follow scripted prewritten lesson plans with little opportunity for any discrete changes.
-The kids are often fed on low quality junk food that only meets the minimal standard of nutrition.
-It is now known that high carbohydrate junk food causes dementia and diabetics in adults, however the political powers that be in place, feel that it is perfectly find to feed kids a high carb diet and then prevent them from moving for eight hours a day.
+The kids are often fed on low-quality junk food that only meets the minimal standard of nutrition.
+It is now known that high carbohydrate junk food causes dementia and diabetics in adults, however, the political powers that be in place, feel that it is perfectly fine to feed kids a high carb diet and then prevent them from moving for eight hours a day.